Step 1: Get an English reader.

 Now that you know there are books designed specifically for English language learners, you’re sure to find the right one for you.

-These readers are way more fun than textbooks and are a fantastic way to learn English!
+These English readers are way more fun than textbooks and are a fantastic way to get English reading practice!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.